shhhQuiettt/wikipedia-search-engine/README.md

 Where document vector is a vector of **TF-IDF** values for each word in the document.

-The implementation allows for using other similarity measures which fulfill the `similarity_function` interface (`recommender.py`)
+The implementation allows for using other similarity measures which fulfill the `similarity_function` interface (`recommender.py`), so we also tested **Jaccard similarity** with binary vectors:

+$$ \text{Jaccard similarity}(\text{doc1}, \text{doc2}) = \frac{\text{doc1} \cap \text{doc2}}{\text{doc1} \cup \text{doc2}} $$

 In the currenct implementation we assume that the documents come from a **single session** and we want to recommend the next `k` article(s) to read.

 We calculate the **centroid** of the read documents and recommend the `k` closest documents to the centroid.

+### Example results

+Running the recommender on the following documents from `./example_visited/previously_seen1.txt` with mathematical researchers

+- Leonhard Euler
+- Isaac Newton
+- Mathematics
+- Functions
+- Real number

+We get the following recommendations:

+1. Calculus:
+ - Cosine similarity: 0.06

+2. Euclidean space:
+ - Cosine similarity: 0.058

+3. List of important publications in mathematics:
+ - Cosine similarity: 0.056

+4. Category theory:
+ - Cosine similarity: 0.049

+5. Manifold:
+ - Cosine similarity: 0.045

+Which seems reasonable, given that the database contains a lot of non-mathematical articles related to butterjelly sandwiches and hedgehogs.